Rookmangud Katawal: Senior Officer

 Between 1976 and 1977, Katawal commanded the Independent Company- Shree Kalidhoj- which is currently a battalion.
 Between 1983 and 1986, he served as the Nepalese Government's Liaison Officer to the Brigade of Gurkhas of the British Army and Government of Hong Kong following several key staff appointments.

 In 1988, he was appointed the Chief Military Personnel Officer of the United Nation Interim Force in Lebanon (UNIFIL).
 In 1990, he took over command of Shree Pashupati Prashad Battalion.
 In 1993, he took post as the commandant of the Royal Nepalese Military Academy, following Service in the Research and Development Wing at the Army HQ.

 In 1996, he was promoted to Brigadier General.
 He holds the distinction of having commanded three consecutive Brigades, two infantry and one Special Forces.
 In 1999, he was appointed as director of military intelligence.
 In 2001, he was promoted to major general.
 He then took over as Adjutant General (AG) of the Nepalese Army.
 On December 29, 2001, General Katawal was appointed the first co-coordinator of the National Security Council Secretariat.
 He has participated in various conferences and seminars around the globe concerning security, peacekeeping and planning fields, such as Multilateral Planner's conference in Romania and the International Symposium Course on Asian Pacific Security in China.

 He commanded the then Western Division on combat operation in the peak of the counter insurgency effort between December 2003 and August 2004.
 He was promoted to the rank of lieutenant general on 10 September 2004, and took over as Chief of General Staff.
-He is also ‘Colonel Commandant’ of his old battalion: Shree Pashupati Prashad.
+He was also ‘Colonel Commandant’ of his old battalion: Shree Pashupati Prashad.